Renewables

 The utility, part of Bulgarian Energy Holding or BEH, also aspires to obtain grants.
 In addition, NEK is developing projects for two pumped storage hydropower plants, while already it operates two others except Chaira.

-Notably, the Ministry of Energy earmarked massive grants, for different types of battery energy storage systems (BEES).
+Notably, the Ministry of Energy earmarked massive grants, for different types of battery energy storage systems (BESS).
 It is another strategic move aimed at accommodating new renewables.
 However, Bulgaria has troubles with European Union funding due to an almost continuous political crisis that began three and a half years ago.

 Comments (0)